Skip to content

 TPS Disclaimer

-Given TPS is a misleading metric, we have chosen to use Gigagas as our primary metric for measuring of bandwidth.
-This is a more accurate representation of the network's capacity, however, we will still have a target of 100k TPS but that is explicitly for ETH transfers.
+Given TPS is a misleading metric, we have chosen to use Gigagas/s as our primary metric for measuring of bandwidth.
+This is a more accurate representation of the network's capacity, however, we will still have a short-term target of 100k TPS, explicitly for ETH transfers.